 One mistake that many sellers make is starting from a point of “how much have I invested in this business” or “how much do I need to retire”.
 These are not considerations that impact on the value of the business as viewed through the lens of a buyer.
 Buyers don’t care about how much you invested or how much you need to retire.
-They look at the opportunity in terms of how much it is costing them and what percentage return they are going to see on their money they are investing.
+They look at the opportunity in terms of how much it is costing them and what percentage return they are going to see on the money they are investing.
 They are also deeply concerned about risk.
-The riskier these future cash flows the less they’ll be willing to pay for the purchase.
+The riskier these future cash flows, the less they’ll be willing to pay for the purchase.

 How to sell a business

 While some small business owners sell their firms without any third party assistance, larger businesses tend to use the service of business brokers or commercial real estate agents.
 Choose wisely as a good partner in this process can be of immense benefit both in finding you buyers and in maximizing the price you obtain.